INRIA/scikit-learn-mooc/_sources/index.md

       <a href="https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn">
         "Machine learning in Python with scikit-learn MOOC"
       </a>,
-      is available starting on Feb.
-15, 2022 and will last for 3 months.
+      is available starting on October 18, 2022 and will last for 3 months.
 Enroll for the full MOOC experience (quizz solutions, executable notebooks, discussion forum, etc ...) !
       </br>